Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/practical_info.md

 ## Costs

-Costs for registration, housing (5 nights), all meals (breakfast, lunch, dinner and snacks/coffee) and train tickets to Finse will be 10.000 NOK (Norwegian Krones = approx. 1.000 Euros/US$).
+Costs for registration, housing (6 nights), all meals (breakfast, lunch, dinner and snacks/coffee) will be approximately 11.000 NOK (Norwegian Krones = approx. 1.100 Euros/US$).
 Travel grants are not available for foreign participants.

 <!---
 Accepted participants must pay a non-refundable registration fee of 400 NOK latest in February 2023.
 The rest of the fee of 9600 must be paid latest by 29 March 2023.
 Refund policy for cancellations: 100% of the total fee until 29 March 2023 24:00 (CET).